Skip to main content

 When you consume too much alcohol, your body releases something called cytokines.
 These cytokines are part of your body’s immune response, which kicks when your body things you’re hurt.
 Which, technically speaking, you sort of are.
 The end result is inflammation and puffiness in various parts of your body.

 So what’s the cure?
-Take a standard anti-inflammatory drug like ibuprofen or tylenol.
+Take a standard anti-inflammatory drug like ibuprofen.
 Just stay away from aspirin because it can actually make your feel even more nauseated.

 Fruit juice has two positive effects when it comes to relieving the sensation that you have an iron poker in your brain.
 First, when you drink it causes your blood sugar to drop, which in turn contributes to your hangover.
 Fruit juice bumps that blood sugar level back into normal ranges.